 Taking Advantage of Your Medicare Advantage Initial Coverage Election Period

-Unlike all of the other Special Enrollment Periods associated with Medicare Advantage, the ICEP only happens once in your lifetime.
+Unlike all of the other Enrollment Periods associated with Medicare Advantage, the ICEP only happens once in your lifetime.

 Your Medicare Advantage Initial Coverage Enrollment Period Depends on Your Initial Enrollment Period

 Your IEP is a pretty big deal.
-It not only heralds a major life transition – from your working years into your retirement days – but doing it wrong can slam you with late enrollment fees and make it difficult to sign up for the health plan you need when you need it.
+It not only heralds a significant life transition – from your working years into your retirement days – but doing it wrong can slam you with late enrollment fees and make it difficult to sign up for the health plan you need when you need it.

 So now that you know your IEP dates, you can use them to determine your ICEP date for Medicare Advantage.